Barvinok (magazine): History

 The magazine was founded in January 1928 in Kharkiv under the name Zhovtenya.
 In 1935, Zhovtenya was merged with the edition for the youngest Tuk-tuk.
 The literary component of the magazine was noticeably enriched with quality literary pieces.
 The works of Natalia Zabila, Oksana Ivanenko, Oleksandr Kopylenko, Mykola Trublaini, Oles Donchenko, Volodymyr Vladko, and Maria Prygar developed the Ukrainian children's literature of that time.

 After the end of World War II, the magazine's publishing resumed in April–May 1945 in Kyiv under a new name - Barvinok.
 The renaming initiative belongs to the famous Ukrainian children's writer Natalia Zabila, with the support of the Ukrainian poet Pavlo Tychyna, then the Minister of Education of the Ukrainian SSR.

 The first issue of Barvinok opened with a poem by Natalia Zabila, which became a kind of poetic manifesto of the publication.

 From 1950 to 1998, the magazine was dubbed with a Russian-language edition.

 In the second half of the 20th century, well-known writers headed and were included in the editorial board of Barvinok.
 Although the magazine belonged to the Komsomol, it was strongly influenced by the writers' organization.
 By the end of the 20th century, representatives of all literary generations participated.

 Until 1991, Barvinok was published as "the magazine of the Central Committee of the Leninist Communist Union of Youth of Ukraine (LKSMU) and the Republican Council of the Pioneer Organization " as part of the "Youth" book and magazine publishing house.
 Since 1991, the editorial staff was the founder and publisher of the magazine.

-Barvinok was the only periodical representing Ukraine throughout the entire territory of the former USSR and beyond for a long time with mass circulations.
+Barvinok was the only periodical representing Ukraine throughout the entire territory of the former USSR and beyond for a long time with mass circulation.
 Built mainly on Ukrainian material, it had the unique mission of maintaining and preserving national identity outside Ukraine.
 From the 1950s to the beginning of the 1990s 600–800 thousand of its 1.2–1.8 million monthly circulations were distributed in all Soviet Union republics without exception.